-The Constitutional Panel of the RSCDS comprises four people.
+The Constitutional Panel of the RSCDS comprises three people.
 All must be members of the RSCDS, but not necessarily serving members of any RSCDS Management Committee.
-Currently, the Panel's four members are: Andrew Kellett (Chairman-elect), Paul Plummer, Trevor Clarke (Management Board Member) and Gary Coull (Management Board Member).
+Currently, the Panel's three members are: Trevor Clarke (Management Board Member), Paul Plummer and David MacDonald (Management Board Member).

 The head of the Panel is appointed by the Management Board (MB).
 The head of the Panel then co-opts, with the agreement of the MB, the other two members of the Panel.
 The Constitutional Panel reports to the MB.